yandex/odyssey/docs/configuration/global.md

 Coroutine stack size for client and worker coroutines.

 Set coroutine stack size in pages.
-In some rare cases it might be necessary to make stack size bigger (like that using the Odyssey with LDAP auth required `coroutine_stack_size 16`).
-Actual stack will be allocated as `(coroutine_stack_size + 1_guard_page) * page_size`.
-Guard page is used to track stack overflows.
-Stack by default is set to 16KB.
+Actual stack is allocated as `(coroutine_stack_size + 1_guard_page) * page_size`.
+The guard page is protected (`PROT_NONE`) and catches stack overflows.
+It is purely virtual — backed by `mmap(MAP_ANONYMOUS)` with no physical pages allocated, so it contributes nothing to RSS.

+**Values below 16 pages (64 KB on a 4 KB page system) are not recommended.**
+A stack that is too small can cause silent stack overflows or crashes in scenarios involving TLS handshakes, LDAP authentication, config reload, or deep library call chains.
+Odyssey will emit a warning at startup if `coroutine_stack_size` is set below 16.

-`coroutine_stack_size 4`
+`coroutine_stack_size 16`

 ## **system\_coroutine\_stack\_size**
 *integer*